01 of 04

 Getting Started Knitting the Patch

-I decided to work my patch from the top down because that's how the sock was initially worked.
-I used one needle to pick up and knit 7 stitches.
-This gave me a stitch or two on each side of the hole as well as the full width of the hole.
+This patch was worked from the top down because that's how the sock was initially worked.
+We used one needle to pick up and knit 7 stitches.
+This gave a stitch or two on each side of the hole as well as the full width of the hole.

 The number of stitches you need to pick up will vary depending on how big the hole is.